 The things that make my daughter incredible are not her eyes, skin or hair colour: it’s because she’s pure love, she’s a firecracker of a kid, she’s brave and fun and smart and thoughtful and amazing.
 She’s also loud, cheeky and crass, and has been dropping the f-bomb perfectly since she was two!
 She’s a total package of awesome, as is my son in his own unique ways.
 And every other child in the world is too.

 At the end of the day, Allegra is a young female person who happens to have fair features right now, and the only thing that really means is her hair is yellowish and her eyes are bluish.
-Anything else attached to those colours is a fabrication which matter not to her life unless we say it does.
+Anything else attached to those colours is a fabrication; it has no meaning at all unless we say it does.

 Have you experienced positive or negative biases?
 I’d love to hear your stories in the comments below.
 And please share this post if you found it helpful.